ABCCC Logo

 Montgomery, AL----12/21/07 at 15:00

 Your ABCCC Association is currently working with the Veterans Administration to provide Disability Compensation to all ABCCC veterans (aircrew & non-aircrew personnel) who are now suffering from cancer or diabetes due to exposure to Agent Orange.
-It has been determined that Agent Orange might have been ingested into the ABCCC capsule and front-end airconditioning systems while our aircraft flew over Laos during the Vietnam War.
+It has been determined that Agent Orange was sprayed on all Thailand miltary bases during the Vietnam War.
 Your ABCCC Association will provide you with the appropriate US Government forms on this web site in order that you may submit these forms to the VA for compensation.
 Further information will be forthcoming on this web site.

 Animated ABCCC Graphic